saurabh73/Movie-Rating-Bot/README.md

-# LoveCacluator.Bot
+# IMDB Rating.Bot
 [![Build Status](https://travis-ci.org/DrawersApp/Java-Bot.svg?branch=master)](https://travis-ci.org/DrawersApp/Java-Bot)

 It is using Smack client to connect to Drawers.
-This is Bot returns Love Compatibility between the input names.To use send your name and the name of your partner/lover/crush to find Love compatibility & chances of successful love relationship.
-You can also play flames game, we used to play in our childhood to calculate our love compatibility.
+This is BOT returns Movie/Series information like plot, genre, actors,etc along with the IMDB rating.
+Will help to quickly decide which movie to watch next.

-This Bot is powered By LoveCalculator API (https://market.mashape.com/ajith/love-calculator).
+This BOT is powered By OMDb API (http://www.omdbapi.com/).

 ### Step to use.